DevLabs Alliance - WhatsApp

 Q14.
 What is the difference between Alpha Testing and Beta Testing?

-Once alpha testing is completed, Beta testing is done by the end-user to verify that its working fine without any bugs and crashes.
+Once alpha testing is completed, Beta testing is done by the end-user to verify that it is working fine without any bugs and crashes.

 Q15.
 What is the difference between Sanity Testing and Regression Testing?

-Sanity Testing is a surface level testing in which tester checks whether the whole functionality of the software works in a proper way.
+Sanity Testing is a surface level testing in which the tester checks whether the whole functionality of the software works properly.

 Q16.
 What is Re-testing?